Skip links

 See Jasmine’s Research

-Jasmine is a Clinical Psychologist Registrar.
+Jasmine is a Clinical Psychologist.
 She recently completed her PhD at UWA and her research interests include the promotion of self-care in the workforce, with a focus on reducing stress and increasing well-being in mental health workers.
 During her postgraduate studies, she taught psychology classes to undergraduate students and worked as a carer for people with intellectual disabilities.
 Throughout her therapy training, she has worked in youth and adult settings within the community and in hospitals (Perth Children’s Hospital), with a focus on the treatment of co-occurring mental health and drug/alcohol issues.
 Most recently, she has been working in a clinical role for a drug and alcohol youth service (DAYS).

 In therapy, Jasmine works with adolescents and adults presenting with issues such as stress, grief and loss, mood difficulties, anxiety, trauma, addiction, relationship difficulties, and personality disorders.
 She seeks to provide a warm and collaborative space to encourage personal understanding and growth.
 Jasmine is LGBTQIA+ affirmative.
 Her therapy style incorporates an psychodynamic and strengths-based approach that integrates a range of evidence-based techniques depending on the needs of the client.
 She draws on therapeutic models including cognitive behaviour therapy, dialectical behaviour therapy, acceptance and commitment therapy, interpersonal psychotherapy, and schema therapy.

-Tharen Kander
+Dr. Tharen Kander

-Clinical Psychologist Registrar | MPsych(Clin)/PhD Candidate
+Clinical Psychologist Registrar | PhD, M.ClinPsych

 Email: tharen.kander@psychologywa.com